corneliusdavid/hugo-pascalinia/README.md

-    posts = "posts"  # content directory where to find home page posts; default searches in "posts" and "post" showPostsLink = true  # show or hide the link to the simple post list extraContentDirs = []  # other content directories to render similarly to the home page
+    posts = "posts"  # content directory where to find home page posts; default searches in "posts" and "post" showPostsLink = true  # show or hide the link to the simple post list extraContentDirs = []  # other content directories to render similarly to the home page showcaseDir = "showcase"  # create a content directory that shows a special showcase section in the home page

     # It's best to put these icons in the "static" folder of your site
     logo = "/logo.svg"